ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 ## Introduction:
 # Study Area:

-The study area comprises of a number of SAR acquisition tiles over the Central Kalimantan region of Indonesia on the island of Borneo, known for its intensive logging activities.
-Using the Global Forest Watch platform this area was selected as it exhibits clear-cut forested areas, detected by the RADD layer of the integrated deforestation alert system.
-Particular interest is given to a number of events that occured between February 2021 and March 2022.
+This study focuses on the Central Kalimantan region of Indonesia on the island of Borneo, which is known for its extensive logging activities.
+The study area consists of a number of SAR acquisition tiles and was selected using the Global Forest Watch platform due to its clear-cut forested areas, which were detected by the RADD layer of the integrated deforestation alert system.
+The study examines specific events that occurred between February 2021 and March 2022, which are of particular interest.

 <p align="center">